ifdefelse/ProgPOW/README.md

 }
 ```

-The `fill_mix` function popilates an array of `int32` values used by each lane in the hash calculations.
+The `fill_mix` function populates an array of `int32` values used by each lane in the hash calculations.

 Test vectors can be found [in the test vectors file](test-vectors.md#fill_mix).